 Headlamp

-After camping in Africa, we learned that a headlamp is never a bad idea.
+After camping in Africa, we learned that a headlamp is never bad.
 Our headlamp came in handy when we were glamping in Hawaii and walking around at night.
-It’s also great for any sunrise or sunset hikes you may plan on the islands.
+It’s also great for any sunrise or sunset hikes on the islands.
+It’s one of those travel essentials we always have with us that’s come in handy countless times.

 Portable Charger